mamund/apis-and-agents/discovery/docs/discovery-contributor-guide.md

 ## Internal Structure

-- Registered services are stored in-memory (can be made persistent later)
+- The list of registered services are stored in-memory (can be made persistent later)
-- A background timer pings services and evicts unreachable ones
+- For services who supplied a ping for healthchecks, a background timer pings services and evicts unreachable ones

 ## Contributor Notes